JaysonBucket/ChatLotse/README.md

 - _Name_ the agent (be creative, your users should enjoy the interaction)
 - Enter your agent _description_ (sample within the source document)
 - copy the _agent body_ part of the sourcefile (or your adjusted version) into the instruction space
+- copy the _start / sample messages_ into the corresponding place
 - make it fun, give it a nice _icon_ people will love
 - click _create_
 - have a first _testrun_ and share with a limited amount of people